Notify me

 . . . a children’s toy which produces mathematical curves known as hypotrochoids and epitrochoids.
 “The well-known toy version was developed by British engineer Denys Fisher and first sold in 1965.”
 (Wikipedia)

 The twin elliptic harmonograph is a more sophisticated version of the Spirograph, with a pen and a table, both of which oscillate at various speed ratios depending on weights.
-I loved the beautiful mathematical patterns created by one of these in the Science Museum, London (I am not sure if it is still there).
+I loved the beautiful mathematical patterns created by an example of one of these which was in the Science Museum, London, when I was a teenager (I am not sure if it is still there).

-While computers have been used in art for decades, including creating fractal art (more on that, below), more recently, Artificial Intelligence has been involved in the creation of art, using a database of vast numbers of images, creating aesthetically pleasing works from its complex algorithms which are a form of mathematics.
+While computers have been used in art for decades, including creating fractal art (more on that, below), more recently, Artificial Intelligence has been involved in the creation of art, using a database of vast numbers of images and other concepts, creating aesthetically pleasing works from its complex algorithms which are a form of mathematics.

 Artists Who Use Mathematics